gogogoghost/nokia-2780-flip-jailbreak-tutorial/readme.md

 ### Sideload apps

-Now you can sideload app by [appscmd](https://github.com/gogogoghost/appscmd) cli via adb.
+Now you can sideload apps by [appscmd](https://github.com/gogogoghost/appscmd) cli via adb.
 The way by apps will come soon.

 ```bash
 adb shell